TheUltimatumC/Discord-Bot-Generator/README.md

 **Disclaimer 2: I do not condone illegal activity and will not take responsability for what you use this bot for.**

-This bot is short python code that will take accounts you put in the .txt files and give them to a meber that used it.
+This bot is short python code that will take accounts you put in the .txt files and give them to a member that used it.

 The bot's syntax is !gen
 To generate an account the user has to do !gen {what they want to generate} (example: !gen spotify)